Luminova Framework

 Class Access

-• Within the view controllers classes, access to it methods should be through the application object $this->app->foo().
+• Within View Controller Classes: Access methods through the application object using $this->app->foo().

-• Within the view files, access the methods using $this->foo(), only if template isolation is not enabled and you are using the default template engine.
+• Within View Files: Access methods using $this->foo() only if template isolation is disabled and the default template engine is used.

 codeblock